robotframework/PythonRemoteServer/README.rst

 Example
 -------

-The remote server project contains an `example`_ that can be studied and also executed once the library is installed.
-The example is also included in the `source distribution`_.
+The remote server project contains an example_ that can be studied and also executed once the library is installed.
+You can get the example by cloning the project on GitHub_, and it is also included in the source distribution available on PyPI_.

 .. _example: https://github.com/robotframework/PythonRemoteServer/tree/master/example